-An offer in compromise is an offer made by a taxpayer to pay a portion of their owed tax debt, which the state of New York would accept as payment in full.
+An offer in compromise is an offer made by a taxpayer to pay a portion of their owed back taxes, which the state of New York would accept as payment in full.
 The Department of Taxation and Finance will only consider an offer in compromise from the following:

-Businesses cannot submit an offer in compromise if the inability to pay the debt is due to undue economic hardship.
-However, if an individual is responsible for business debts and taxes, that person could qualify under the undue economic hardship option of the program.
+Businesses cannot submit an offer in compromise if the inability to pay the back taxes is due to undue economic hardship.
+However, if an individual is responsible for business back taxes and taxes, that person could qualify under the undue economic hardship option of the program.
 Those who do not qualify for an offer in compromise may be able to take advantage of the state’s payment plan option.
-State officials will work with you to help you resolve your outstanding debt through an affordable monthly payment.
+State officials will work with you to help you resolve your outstanding back taxes through an affordable monthly payment.

 If the state of New York believes that collecting the total amount owed will be difficult or impossible, it is more likely to accept an offer in compromise.